Nabam Vivek

 Nabam Vivek is an Indian politician from Arunachal Pradesh belonging to the People's Party of Arunachal.
-He is a member of the Legislative Assembly in the 11th Arunachal Pradesh Legislative Assembly.
+He is a member of the 11th Arunachal Pradesh Legislative Assembly from the Doimukh constituency.

-Nabam Vivek elected as president of People’s Party of Arunachal on 7 December 2024.
+Nabam Vivek was elected as president of the People's Party of Arunachal on 7 December 2024.

 Education

-He did Bachelor of Arts in English from Hindu College, Delhi university.
+He obtained Bachelor of Arts in English from Hindu College, Delhi University.
 He graduated from Rajiv Gandhi University with a master's in English literature.